google/starlark-go/doc/impl.md

 The resolver reports structural errors in the program, such as the use of `break` and `continue` outside of a loop.

-Skylark has stricter syntactic limitations than Python.
+Starlark has stricter syntactic limitations than Python.
 For example, it does not permit `for` loops or `if` statements at top level, nor does it permit global variables to be bound more than once.
 These limitations come from the Bazel project's desire to make it easy